lpmi-13/kubernetes-the-hard-way-do/docs/03-compute-resources.md

 ```

-### Security Groups (aka Firewall Rules) ...we need droplets before we can create any ingress/egress rules
+### Security Groups (aka Firewall Rules) ...we have to wait til after creating droplets before we can create any ingress/egress rules

 ```sh
 doctl compute firewall create \